-The Diplomate’s response should be addressed to the Executive Director of the Board at its office in Chicago, Illinois and must be sent by Certified Mail or Overnight Mail.
-If the Diplomate requires any further information from the Board to enable the preparation of the response or, because of extenuating circumstances or hardship, requires an extension of time within which to respond, the Diplomate shall address such requests and the justification therefore to the Executive Director at the Chicago office who shall provide such information and time extension as the Executive Director deems necessary and appropriate in the Executive Director’s sole and absolute discretion.
+The Diplomate’s response should be addressed to the Chief Executive Officer of the Board at its office in Chicago, Illinois, and must be sent by Certified Mail or Overnight Mail.
+If the Diplomate requires any further information from the Board to enable the preparation of the response or, because of extenuating circumstances or hardship, requires an extension of time within which to respond, the Diplomate shall address such requests and the justification therefore to the Chief Executive Officer at the Chicago office who shall provide such information and time extension as the Chief Executive Officer deems necessary and appropriate in the Chief Executive Officer’s sole and absolute discretion.

-If the Diplomate responds in a timely manner to the Board’s letter of notification and provides information which could refute, correct, clarify, or explain the facts alleged in the complaint together with appropriate documentation, the Executive Director shall submit such information and documentation to the Board.
-The Board shall review the record so created and request the Executive Director to obtain any additional information from the Diplomate, the State Medical Board, or any other person or organization which could assist the Board in considering the merits of the complaint or the appropriate sanction against the Diplomate.
+If the Diplomate responds in a timely manner to the Board’s letter of notification and provides information which could refute, correct, clarify, or explain the facts alleged in the complaint together with appropriate documentation, the Chief Executive Officer shall submit such information and documentation to the Board.
+The Board shall review the record so created and request the Chief Executive Officer to obtain any additional information from the Diplomate, the State Medical Board, or any other person or organization which could assist the Board in considering the merits of the complaint or the appropriate sanction against the Diplomate.

 Upon receipt of all information which the Board requests and is reasonably obtainable, the Board will render a decision and determine an appropriate sanction, if any against the Diplomate.